stratdev3/SimpleW/documentation/docs/guide/api-response.md

 There is an additionnal [SimpleW.Newtonsoft](https://www.nuget.org/packages/SimpleW.Newtonsoft) nuget package which provide an alternative Json engine, the awesome [Newtonsoft.Json](https://www.nuget.org/packages/Newtonsoft.Json).

-To change the Json Engine
+To change the Json Engine for Newtonsoft

 ```sh
 $ dotnet add package SimpleW.Newtonsoft